jawordpressorg/community-handbook/wordcamp-organizer/planning-details/selling-tickets.md

 # Selling Tickets

-> tl;dr: WordCamp tickets should cost $20/person/day or less and include lunch and a t-shirt/swag.
+> tl;dr: WordCamp tickets should cost $25 USD/person/day (or less) and include lunch and a piece of swag.
 Offer scholarships/discounts so money doesn’t keep anyone out.

 ### Setting Ticket Prices

 In utopia (or Paris), WordCamps would all be free, like WordPress itself.
 In reality, though, when an event is free, a lot of people sign up and then when the day comes they might change their mind, forget, or just want to sleep in.
 A small ticket cost provides incentive for people who’ve registered to show up on the day.
 Why does this matter?
 As WordCamps get bigger, they sell out, and people who wish they could attend are turned away in favor of the early birds.
 If the early birds don’t show up, you wind up with empty spaces that could have been filled by the late-wishers.

 We think of WordCamp tickets not as being comparable to conference tickets (for many WordCamp lineups, you’d have to pay hundreds of dollars at a regular conference), but as being just enough to get people out of bed on that sleepy WordCamp morning.
-Typical prices run about $15-20 per day, which basically covers lunch and a t-shirt, leaving you to cover the additional event costs through [fundraising](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/planning-details/fundraising/ "Fundraising").
-If you think you need to charge more than $20 per day, chances are there’s something going on your budget that can be adjusted.
+Typical prices run about $20-25 USD per day, which basically covers lunch and a t-shirt, leaving you to cover the additional event costs through [fundraising](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/planning-details/fundraising/ "Fundraising").
+If you think you need to charge more than $25 USD per day, chances are there’s something going on your budget that can be adjusted.
 Want more information?
-Check out [The Reasons Behind](https://make.wordpress.org/community/handbook/selling-tickets/#reasons).
+Check out [The Reasons Behind](#the-reasons-behind-pricing-tickets-as-low-as-possible).

 ### Comp and Discount Tickets